 People who are extremely obese can have obesity-hypoventilation syndrome (termed the Pickwickian syndrome) alone or in combination with obstructive sleep apnea.
 Excess body fat interferes with the movement of the chest, and excess body fat below the diaphragm compresses the lungs, which combine to cause shallow, less effective breathing.
 Excess body fat around the throat compresses the upper airway, reducing air flow.
 The control of breathing may be disordered, causing central sleep apnea.

 Sleep apnea is suspected on the basis of the person's symptoms.
+Sometimes doctors use questionnaires to help screen for symptoms, such as excessive daytime sleepiness, which may be due to obstructive sleep apnea.
 The diagnosis is usually confirmed and severity is best determined in a sleep laboratory by using a test called polysomnography.
 This evaluation can help doctors distinguish between obstructive and central sleep apnea.

 Electroencephalography (EEG) is used to monitor changes in levels of sleep and eye movements.